mapbender/mapbender-documentation/en/book/quickstart.rst

 On the client-side expect to find OpenLayers and jQuery (UI) nicely glued together by MapQuery.

 With this new code base we will continue the Mapbender idea of being a Geoportal Framework:
-  * Applications can be setup and configured right from within the browser
+  * Applications can be setup, configured and styled right from within the browser
   * Services like WMS can be managed inside a service repository and linked to applications
   * Rights management are easy to maintain, for individual users and groups, whether you store them inside the database or in an LDAP.
+  * Search modules (SQL oder Solr) can be configured
+  * Applications for digitaliszation can be setup.
+  * Mobile template can be used to provide applications for smartphones and tablets

 You will need nothing but a standard web browser for this quickstart.